Skip to content

 Blackford County Council Approves $15,000 Sports Feasibility Study from Permit Fees

-By The Blackford Ledger The Blackford Ledger
+By Derek Wheeler The Blackford Ledger

 Blackford County Council Approves $15,000 Sports Feasibility Study from Permit Fees